micmejia/bible-dump/AMPC/John/John 6.md

-And we have learned to believe _and_ trust, and [more] we have come to know [surely] that You are _the Holy One of God_, the Christ (the Anointed One), the Son of the living God.
+And we have learned to believe and trust, and [more] we have come to know [surely] that You are the Holy One of God, the Christ (the Anointed One), the Son of the living God.